milokhl/personal-website/public/markdown/about.md

 # About

 I'm a junior at MIT, studying Computer Science and Aeronautical engineering.
+I'm interested in anything related to robotics, machine learning, AI, and music.